You may have to go to court if the other person or business denies owing the money, and they defend the case.

 - represent yourself

-- pay for a solicitor to represent you
+- pay for a barrister or solicitor to represent you

 - ask someone to speak on your behalf, like your partner or an advice worker - you must get the court’s permission

 Small claims hearings can be held in the judge’s room or a court-room at a county court.

 There may be a more formal hearing if you’re claiming for more than £10,000 and you should get legal advice.